jessepav/lacygoill-wiki-backup/rofi.md

         libxcb-util-dev \
         libxcb-xinerama0-dev

-Compile the `xutils-dev` dependency (can't be installed from the repo of Ubuntu 16.04):
+Compile the `xcb-util` dependency (can't be installed from the repo of Ubuntu 16.04):

     $ git clone https://github.com/Airblader/xcb-util-xrm/
     $ cd xcb-util-xrm